5. Interview Questions- Using the Session

 Answer: It allows you to map different tables to different engines within the same session.

-Here are 20 more SQLAlchemy ORM interview questions and answers based on the Session documentation (v2.0), focusing on identity management, advanced session operations, scoping, and transactional behavior.
+Here are 20 more SQLAlchemy ORM interview questions and answers based on the Session documentation (v2.0)arrow-up-right, focusing on identity management, advanced session operations, scoping, and transactional behavior.

 21. What is the identity map in a SQLAlchemy session?